smadlangbayan368-hub/TeamDronePayload4/README.md

 -  Initial drone weight = 1Kg
     -Composes the motors, propellors, electronics, main body, etc.) (Refer above for more details)
 -  Thrust to Weight Ratio = 2:1 (This value is locked to this to ensure maximization of payload weight)
 -  Factor of Safety >= 1.5 (Suggested by problem documentation.
 Also the standard)
+-  Motor(65g) and propeller weight(10g) reduce total force at motor holes to 9.07N

 ## Datasets
 -  'droneArmMaterials.mat' (Given in Repo and loads the data of materials that were specified in the problem)